Fiscal Year 2017: Program inactive.

 Criteria for Selecting Proposals

-The State, the District of Columbia, Commonwealth, or territorial agency having lead responsibility for the management of their fish and wildlife resources must submit the projects.
-The State, the District of Columbia, Commonwealth, or territorial agency selects those projects submitted for funding under the program.
+The State, Commonwealth, or territorial agency having lead responsibility for the management of the State's, Commonwealth's, or territorial's fish and wildlife resources must submit the projects.
+The State, Commonwealth, or territorial agency selects those projects submitted for funding under the program.
 If approved, projects must meet the basic criteria outlined in the regulations and the Fish and Wildlife Service Manual.